justine-george/jgeorge.com/src/content/post/how-anonymous-login-works-on-tabkeeper/index.md

 ## Rationale Behind the Shift

-It's amazing how a single comment can shift your perspective.
-That's what happened with Tab Keeper.
-After seeing a discussion on Reddit, pointing out how forcing a new user to sign up manually could deter them from ever using the cloud sync feature, it clicked: why not make things simpler?
-So, I decided to integrate the `chrome.storage` API for an anonymous login experience.
-The goal was to streamline the data synchronization across devices, emphasizing security and privacy without the cumbersome login steps.
-Long gone are the days when users had to sign up with their private email addresses just to enjoy seamless cross-device data synchronization.
+The idea to shift gears came from an unexpected place.
+A conversation on Reddit made me realize the potential hurdle of mandatory sign-up processes.
+It struck me: why not simplify access?
+That led to the adoption of the `chrome.storage` API for a smoother, anonymous login process.
+My aim was to make syncing data across devices as straightforward and secure as possible, removing the need for users to provide personal information just to use our syncing feature.
+Now, users can enjoy effortless cross-device synchronization without the hassle of traditional sign-up procedures.

 ## How It Works

-The mechanism is straightforward:
+The process is simple:

-- **For Returning User**: If a UUID is found in the user's `storage.sync`, it's used to pull data from Firebase Cloud Firestore.
+- **For Returning User**: A version 4 UUID token in `storage.sync` serves as the document key to retrieve data from Firebase Cloud Firestore.
-- **For New User**: Absence of a UUID triggers the generation and storage of a new one in `storage.sync`.
+- **For New User**: In the absence of a UUID, a new RFC version 4 (random) UUID token is generated and stored in `storage.sync`.

 ## Technical Overview